randym/acts_as_xlsx/README.md

 **7. Plays nicely with both ruby 1.8.7 + rails 2.3 as well as ruby 1.9.3 + rails 3

+**8. Automatically registers xlsx Mime type for use in respond_to web-service support.

 Installing
 ----------